grafana/grafana/docs/sources/developers/plugins/build-a-logs-data-source-plugin.md

 To help filter log lines, many log systems let you query logs based on metadata, or _labels_.

-You can add labels to a stream of logs by setting the labels property on the Field.
+Add labels to a stream of logs by setting the labels property on the Field.

 **Example**: